 However, data exporters relying on SCCs must verify, on a case-by-case basis, that the transferred data will have the same levels of protection as within the EU.
 Companies cannot just sign the SCCs; they also need to check if they can comply with them in practice.

 This may only be a short-term solution since scrutiny of the SCCs has never been higher.
 For the time being, the transfer method is still valid.
 However, the judgment casts doubt over its reliability as a long-term mechanism for transatlantic data transfers.

 2. Review your network of vendor relationships

 3. Binding Corporate Rules (BCRs)

 No questions have been raised about the validity of Binding Corporate Rules.
 These are pre-approved internal policies and terms that can be implemented by multinational companies regarding intra-organizational data transfers.
 Therefore, BCRs remain a feasible GDPR-compliant method to enable cross-border data flows.
 However, this solution is only available for international organizations.

 4. Remodel your data flows

 You can also restructure your data flows, so no personal data is transferred to the US.
 It might sound like a troublesome and costly process, but it could be beneficial in the long run.

 5. Collect explicit consent for each transfer

 Necessary data flows are still legal under Art.
 49 of the GDPR.
 As long as users consent to their personal data being transferred abroad, the transfer is legitimate.
 Its lawful basis is the informed consent of the data subject.

-What does the invalidation of Privacy Shield mean for Penneo customers?
+What does the invalidation of the Privacy Shield mean for Penneo customers?

-The Privacy Shield invalidation has left legal departments wondering how they can ensure consistency and reliability in their level of compliance.
+The Privacy Shield invalidation has left legal departments wondering how they can ensure consistency and regulatory compliance.
 The ongoing nature of the issue increases uncertainty and concerns.
 After all, the significant media attention on the subject is due to its global relevance, as the actual impact on the economies of major data hubs and the use of service providers outside of the EU remains to unfold.